trxvorr/BlockVote/README.md

 * **Immutable Ledger:** Votes are recorded on a blockchain, making them impossible to alter or delete.
 * **Proof of Work:** Mining secures the network against spam attacks.
 * **Blind Signatures:** Mathematically proves a vote is valid while keeping the voter's choice secret.
+* **Shamir Secret Sharing:** Split private keys into multiple shares for secure backup and recovery.
 * **P2P Network:** Runs on a distributed network of nodes with automatic peer discovery.
 * **Email OTP Authentication:** Two-factor verification before voting.
 * **Tamper Evidence:** Real-time integrity checks detect chain corruption.